-Hernia repair surgery returns a displaced tissue or organ to its proper position and closes up and strengthens the weakened area through which the hernia came out of.
+Hernia repair surgery returns a displaced tissue or organ to its proper position and closes up and strengthens the weakened area through which the hernia protruded.
 It can relieve hernia pain.

 Hernia repair is a day surgery and is one of the most commonly performed operations.